Dear Friends and Supporters - Welcome to our charity’s national website.

 Belarus, where most of our work is focused, received over 70% of the radioactive fallout from the Chernobyl nuclear explosion in April 1986 and as a result, thousands are born every year or go on to develop thyroid cancer, bone cancer and leukaemia.

-To find, and contact, the CCLL link (branch) nearest you can use the search facilities on the right.
+To find, and contact, the CCLL link (branch) nearest you can use the Locations menu button.
 They will be pleased to hear from you, and happy to help.

 Our main aims are: